Fish health & pathology in Alaska

 Blood sampling from Pacific salmon

 Through use of histopathology and molecular techniques, our research seeks to understand the host response to stressors for altered health status in fish.
 A great deal is still to be learnt regarding the immunology and physiology of many aquatic animals, particularly invertebrates.
-Our group is therefore interested in exploring the transition from 'healthy' to 'diseased' host state through use of techniques such as the transcriptomic response and biomarkers of clinical pathology.
+Exploring the transition from 'healthy' to 'diseased' host state through use of techniques such as the transcriptomic response and biomarkers of clinical pathology is a priority area for Fish Health & Pathology LLC.

 <-- Both anatomical and clinical pathology are powerful tools in surveillance for health changes in fish and other aquatic animals.
 Blood sampling for example allows analysis of hematology, biochemistry, and blood-based protein biomarkers of fish health that can act as indicators of infection status, disease severity, and maybe even potential survival.